linZHank/two_loggers/Docs/urdf_model.md

 # Create URDF Model for Logger Robot
 **Please make sure your system is successfully set up following the [system setup guide](https://github.com/linZHank/two_loggers/blob/master/Docs/system_setup.md)**

 URDF is a file format which enables visualization of robots' model in [Rviz](http://wiki.ros.org/rviz) or [Gazebo](http://gazebosim.org/).
 Rviz is a GUI interface of viewing all kinds of ROS related things, mostly the topics.
 Gazebo is an open sourced dynamic simulation software.
-Both Rviz and Gazebo should be installed if you installed `desktop-full` version of ROS.
-Because there exist plenty of Gazebo plugins for ROS, it is very very common for people who are interested in robotics simulation in ROS ecosystem.
+Both Rviz and Gazebo should have been installed if you installed `desktop-full` version of ROS.

+## Why Gazebo
+To be honest, I don't know why most people are using Gazebo for their robot simulations.
+It seems Gazebo has plenty of plugins for ROS, which makes manipulating with Gazebo simulated robots within ROS ecosystem much easier.

+## URDF vs SDF
-> **Note:** there are two kinds of model file formats for Gazebo: ***sdf*** and ***urdf***.
-If you are not familiar with C++ and do not want to write your own gazebo plugins for ROS, then stick to the ***urdf***.
+There are two kinds of file formats for Gazebo models: ***sdf*** and ***urdf***.
+I and many people I know have been spending a while to struggle with using ***sdf*** or ***urdf***.
+In short, **urdf** for your robot, **sdf** for your environment.
+For those who are familiar with C++ and willing to get hands dirty to write customized ROS plugins, **sdf** is OK for covering all the things.
+In this tutorial, I am going to show you how to simulate a mobile robot with **urdf** format.

-In the rest of this tutorial, I will walk through some basic steps of creating a urdf model for the single logger robot in this repo.

 ## Create a ROS Package
 > Let's assume you are using [catkin-command-line-tools](https://catkin-tools.readthedocs.io/en/latest/)